bptworld/Hubitat/Apps/Device Watchdog/README.md

 <b>Design Usage:</b><br>
 This driver formats the data to be displayed on Hubitat's Dashboards.<br><br>
 <b>New Install:</b><br>
-* Copy the Driver code from GitHub into a ‘New driver’ under the ‘Drivers Code’ menu then click ‘Done’
+* Copy the Driver code from GitHub into a ‘New driver’ under the ‘Drivers Code’ menu then click ‘Done’<br>
-* Go to ‘Devices’ and create a new 'Add Virtual Device'
+* Go to ‘Devices’ and create a new 'Add Virtual Device'<br>
-* Name your new device something like 'Device Watchdog Tile'
+* Name your new device something like 'Device Watchdog Tile'<br>
-* Come up with a new 'Device Network ID'
+* Come up with a new 'Device Network ID'<br>
-* Select ‘Device Watchdog Tile’ under ‘Type’
+* Select ‘Device Watchdog Tile’ under ‘Type’<br>
-* Click 'Save Device'
+* Click 'Save Device'<br>
 <br><br>
 <b>Setup Options:</b><br>
 Commands Section<br>